 Largely coniferous plantation, now in need of updating following felling and replanting.
 Used for various colour coded events and relays but 'rested' over the last twelve years.
 Currently (2022) beung resurveyed.

 Godshill, Turf Hill & Millersford, New Forest 1:10 000 John Warren Autumn 1997, updated for Regional event in 2006 & for Galoppens in 2011 & 2013, and for Winter Warmer Regional in 2016 & Godshill was used for the 2016 Galoppen round.

-Golden Cap Morcomebelake, W Dorset 1:7 500 Mike Kite 2014 The first WIM map to use Lidar data.
-Well contoured mixture of runnable forest and open grassland, first used for a schools/informal event in 2104. links to the Stonebarrow map for a Regional event in 2021.
+Golden Cap Morcomebelake, W Dorset 1:7 500 Mike Kite 2014 rev 2021 The first WIM map to use Lidar data.
+Well contoured mixture of runnable forest and open grassland, first used for a schools/informal event in 2104. linked to the Stonebarrow map for a Regional event in 2021.

 Gore Heath Wareham 1: 10 000 John Warren 2004 revised Chris Branford 2007/9

 A small but excellent area used for a regional event in Jan 2004.and for the WIM Galoppen in October 2004, then for a British Schools selection race in 2007, the inaugural SW Middle Distance Championships in 2009 and the JIRCS individual day and the Southern Night Champs in 2013.
 Extensive heavy felling and windblow in the Feb 2014 storms and a change of land ownership have made it unavailable recently, but there are hopes it may be back in use in late 2022.